SENERGY-Platform/client-connector-updater/README.md

 Usage / Configuration
 ----

 Execute `./run.sh` to start the update process with a random delay (10-120s) or use `./run.sh now` if a delay is not desired.
 The client-connector-updater will first try to update itself and will then continue to check for client connector updates and dependency updates.
 Any output is logged to `gup.log`.
+After a successful update the client-connector-updater will initate a reboot.
+To override the reboot use the `now` argument.

 ---